Why continuous improvement requires more than just technical input if real, sustainable change is to be achieved.

 a.
 Managers often lack the ‘change management’ capability to sustain CI.
 In some cases this includes poor cognitive ability as well as a negative attitude towards implementing practical change management techniques on a people level.

 b.
 An entrenched set of ‘norms’ where the emphasis has become too dependent on ‘fire fighting’.
-The overriding need to meet operational objectives and schedules means that managers ignore, dismiss as a “nicety” or fail to prioritise improvement.
-We have seen this rational used to justify ignoring urgent and fundamental issues such as excessive waste and product scrap, which clearly costs a lot of money!
+The overriding need to meet operational objectives and schedules means that managers ignore, dismiss as a “nicety” or fail to prioritise continuous improvement.
+We have seen this rational used to justify ignoring urgent and fundamental issues such as excessive waste and product scrap.
+This clearly costs a lot of money!

 c.
 In many cases a more insidious reason for failure exists; it’s called, “a will to do better”.
 With one major multinational client, in particular, the gap analysis of the business wide cohort found that poor work attitudes, low motivation and old fashioned, “them and us” attitudes prevailed.
 This meant that the managers concerned were never going to be successful with CI and therefore, when we ran a 9-box grid workshop, we recommended action was taken to deal with the manager!